rtrevill/Pro-ReadMe-Generator/Develop/README.md

   https://www.gnu.org/licenses/gpl-3.0.en.html

   ## Contributing
-  If you would like to contribute: gfdgfdgfd
+  If you would like to contribute: Feel free to contribute.
+All changes will be reviewed before approval
   ## Tests
   To run tests, please run the following:
   `npm test`
   ## Questions
-  If you have any questions, you can contact me directly at r, or alternatively through [gitHub:](https://github.com/t)
+  If you have any questions, you can contact me directly at rtrevill@hotmail.com, or alternatively through [gitHub:](https://github.com/rtrevill)